bobbaluba/rlcg/readme.md

 ### Encryption

-You could use a simple symmetric encryption algorithm to encrypt the previous one.
+You could use a simple symmetric encryption algorithm to encrypt the previous number.
 I have not tested this, but in theory it should work.

 How random are the generated numbers?